kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.1.0 - 2014/01/25 =
+* Feature - Upgraded for 100% compatibility with WooCommerce Version 2.1 with backward compatibility to Version 2.0
+* Feature - Added all required code so plugin can work with WooCommerce Version 2.1 refactored code.
+* Tweak - Added Custom encode to prevent email clients automatically adding <a> tag to URL's in form message.
+* Tweak - Edited Grid View text on admin panel to Product Card for consistency.
+* Tweak - Added description text to the top of each Pro Version yellow border section
+* Tweak - Tested for compatibility with WordPress version 3.8.1
+* Fix - Email Inquiry sending duplicate emails on themes that have script that duplicate the click event

 = 1.0.9.6 - 2013/12/24 =
 * Tweak - a3rev Plugin Framework upgrade - all switch text show UPPERCASE
 * Tweak - Updated plugins wp-admin menu item vector image.